Home 69 200 300 400 500 600 700 800 900 1000 1100 1200 1300 1400 1500 1600 1700 1800 1900

 Under the coaching of Nathan of Gaza, he proclaimed himself the Messiah.

 The small colony, recently occupied by the English, gave full rights to the Jews (mostly Spanish and Portuguese refugees) to practice Judaism and run their own affairs.
+With the support of Henry Willoughby and Lieutenant General William Byam the charter included freedom of religion, permission to build synagogues and schools, as well as the right to their own court of justice.
+In Jamaica, Jews would only attain full rights in 1831 and in Barbados in 1802.
+The first synagogue and school were built in 1671 at Cassipora.
 This remarkably liberal charter was transferred over to the Dutch when they conquered the colony as a means of encouraging the Jews to remain.

 1666 ENGLAND